IDF accidentally shoots and kills three Israelis held hostage in Gaza – KION546

 Israel is still gathering facts about the fatal shooting, Hagari said.
 “Lessons and relevant instructions concerning the identification of hostages in battle zones have been immediately communicated to all IDF forces across the whole Gaza Strip,” he said.

-Jonathan Conricus, another IDF spokesman, said that Israeli soldiers are being told to “exercise additional caution” when encountering people in civilian clothes following the hostages’ accidental killing.
+Israeli soldiers in Gaza are now being told to “exercise additional caution” when encountering people in civilian clothes following the hostages’ accidental killing, Jonathan Conricus, another IDF spokesman, said.

-Conricus added that many of the combatants attacking IDF forces in Gaza, “have been dressed in civilian clothes.”
+He added that many of the combatants attacking IDF forces in Gaza “have been dressed in civilian clothes.”

+Israeli Prime Minister Benjamin Netanyahu on Friday described the hostages’ deaths as an “unbearable tragedy” and said that Israel will “learn the lessons” of the accident.

 “The whole state of Israel is grieving this evening,” he continued.
 “My heart goes out to the families aching during their time of immense grief.
 I would like to send strength to our brave soldiers focusing on this sacred mission of returning our hostages, even with the price of sacrificing their own lives.”

-Note: This story has been updated with additional details and to reflect that the IDF has corrected the spelling of Alon Shimriz.